joshcanhelp/josh-to-11/content/post/99-web-strategy-and-resources-links-for-july-31st.md

 wpid: 973
 ---

-# Web strategy and resources links for July 31st

 Once again, here are my Friday web strategy links.
 Lots going on right now and more to report soon but here are a few resources I found particularly relevant to me and what I do.
 Sometimes in amazing to me that I can even compile a list like this every week but I follow some great people on Twitter and find even more great stuff through Popurls.
 It’s all about [information reservoirs](/information-reservoirs-or-how-i-keep-track-of-a-large-amount-of-incoming-information/)!